 Some of us have been sidelined by injury and afraid to venture on technically difficult terrain.
 Some of us have been to Gai Luron so often we are beginning to regret not buying a season’s pass.
 Still others find the local park (Cap St. Jacques) is more than adequate if it is going to be an arm day and you don’t have wax-less skis.

 That is what is the forum is for.
-Now Continue reading “To ski or not to ski – that is the question!”
+Now

 If you are like me, you look forward to a weekend away because it is like a mini holiday.
 But you have the stress of getting all your work done before you can leave.
 I of course have to add some extra stress because I like to leave before traffic on the Champlain Bridge builds up.
 In Montreal, on a Friday, that pretty much means you have to leave before or shortly after lunch!